 10/1 – Rashford to score from outside the box

-Just because you can’t lay them though, that doesn’t mean they’re not profitable.
-If you believe the boosted odds are a fair bit higher than the actual odds of the event(s) happening, then there’s value in placing the bet.
+Just because you can’t lay them though, it doesn’t necessarily mean they’re not profitable.
+If you believe the boosted odds are a fair bit higher than the actual odds of the outcome happening, then there’s value in placing the bet.

 It’s important to stress though that such an approach is advantage play rather than matched betting and managing your bankroll is key to being profitable in the long-term.

 Price boosts should be a big part of your daily matched betting activity.
 The profits are relatively small compared to regular offers, but you should be able to find plenty of them.

 Any boost that gives a profit above 5% of your stake is worth considering.
 Just be careful not to take too much value from the same bookie in a short period of time as doing so may draw unwanted attention.